A temporary getaway - three monasteries in Austria

 St. Lambrecht Abbey in Styria

-We travel via the A10, which takes us from Salzburg to the south, until our navigation device at Altenmarkt im Pongau steers us onto the main road.
-So we are immediately behind Radstadt on the highway 99 sent higher up in the mountains, until we pass the last winter snow remains at Obertauern before it goes through lonely mountain landscapes and remote mountain villages in the direction of Murau.
+We travel via the A10, which takes us from Salzburg to the south, until our navigation device steers us onto the main road at Altenmarkt im Pongau.
+Immediately behind Radstadt we are sent higher up into the mountains on the highway 99, until we pass the last winter snow at Obertauern before we drive through lonely mountain landscapes and remote mountain villages in the direction of Murau.

 Roast pork with bread dumplings